GouldGroup/aidd-workshops/Readme.md

     [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/deepchem/deepchem/blob/master/examples/tutorials/Molecular_Fingerprints.ipynb)

 ## Getting Started
 In order to get started it is recommended you clone this repository locally, even if working in google colab.
-This will download the repository content to your local machine. to clone the repository locally, open a terminal (command prompt/powershell on windows) and type:
+This will download the repository content to your local machine.
+To clone the repository locally, open a terminal (command prompt/powershell on windows) and type:

 `git clone https://github.com/GouldGroup/aidd-workshops.git`

 Before each workshop session, this repository will be updated with the new workshop content.
-To update you're local copy of the repository, open a terminal in the current directory (command prompt/powershell on windows) and type:
+To update your local copy of the repository, open a terminal in the current directory (command prompt/powershell on windows) and type:

 `git pull`

 for each workshop session, you will find the relevant Jupyter Notebooks within the respective workshop directory in this repository (e.g. `Workshop_1/The_Basic_Tools_of_the_Deep_Life_Sciences.ipynb`).
 You will also find google colab links to the notebooks in the contents section of this readme.

 If you choose to work in colab (recommended), you can open the notebooks in colab by clicking on the links in the contents section of this readme.
 You will need to be signed in to your google account.
-Should you wish to work locally, follow the instructions in the [Setup](##Setup) section below.
+Should you wish to work locally, follow the instructions in the [Setup](#Setup) section below.

 ## Setup
 To setup the development environment for these workshops, you need to have some conda distribution installed.
 We will use [Miniconda](https://docs.conda.io/en/latest/miniconda.html) for this workshop.